Keyboard shortcuts

 Credits

-Thanks to dalance for reporting #49 (build.rs performance)
+Thanks to dalance for reporting issue #49 (build.rs performance).

-First you need to understand that the necessity to frequently generate the parser from a given grammar is drastically diminished in parol because of its design.
-That means parol generates besides the data structures for your grammar only an interface and the plumping to call its methods.
-This cuts the dependencies for parser generation from any code you write to process your grammar, i.e. the interface's implementation.
+The need to frequently regenerate the parser from a grammar is greatly reduced in parol due to its design. parol generates data structures for your grammar, an interface, and the plumbing to call its methods.
+This separates parser generation from any code you write to process your grammar, such as the interface's implementation.

-By the way, this property enables ad hoc generation of acceptors for any valid grammar, which I like to call rapid prototyping for your grammar.
+This feature enables ad hoc generation of acceptors for any valid grammar, which can be considered rapid prototyping for your grammar.

-So, you only need to generate the parser if you change anything in your grammar description, i.e. in your *.par file.
-If parser generation is expensive for your grammar, what indeed can be the case, I advice you to put the generated parser and the user trait under source control.
+You only need to regenerate the parser when you change your grammar description (i.e., your .par file).
+If parser generation is expensive for your grammar, consider placing the generated parser and user trait under source control.

-• Avoid productions that only rename a non-terminal, i.e. the ones in the form
+• Avoid productions that only rename a non-terminal, such as:

 A: B;